Show jumping horse killings: Barney Ward

-One of Valliere's close friends, the Rhode Island-born trainer Barney Ward, who owned Castle Hill farm in Brewster, New York, also arranged horse-killings for wealthy owners.
+One of Valliere's close friends, the Rhode Island-born trainer Barney Ward (father of Olympic show jumper McLain Ward), who owned Castle Hill farm in Brewster, New York, also arranged horse-killings for wealthy owners.
 The teenaged Tommy Burns had been working as a groom in 1978 when Ward hired him to work on his farm; Ward eventually arranged for Burns to commit 15 different horse killings.

 Ward was charged in 1994 with arranging the killings of four horses.
-Although he claimed to be innocent of the charges, he pleaded guilty in 1996 to conspiring to kill four horses for their insurance payouts between 1987 and 1990: Charisma, Condino, Rub the Lamp and Roseau Platiere.
+Although he claimed to be innocent of the charges, he pleaded guilty in 1996 to conspiring to kill four horses for their insurance payouts between 1987 and 1990: Charisma, Condino, Rub the Lamp, and Roseau Platiere.
 In court papers he "admitted that he told the horse killer to keep quiet about the people who hired the killer to slaughter the horses, and, if he kept quiet about [Ward's] friends and business associates, [Ward] would pay him money. [and] that [Ward] later spoke with the horse killer and [...] said that he would kill the horse killer if he did anything to hurt [Ward]."

 Ward was sentenced to 33 months in prison, followed by three years of probation.
 He was also ordered to repay $200,000 in fraudulent insurance claims.
 Upon his release, Ward sued the AHSA, which had barred him from attending its sanctioned shows.
 He claimed that it was his right, as a private citizen and no longer a member of the AHSA, to watch his son compete in equestrian events.
 In 2000, the Supreme Court of New York found that argument meritless, ruling that Ward's membership in AHSA at the time of his criminal conduct, plus his promise to be bound by the organization's rules, authorized the AHSA to discipline him, regardless of his current membership status.